Air Traffic Organization: Safety (AJI)

+Program Management Organization (AJM)

+Program Management Organization provides program and acquisition management for the FAA infrastructure programs that transform, modernize and sustain the National Airspace System.

 Air Traffic Control System Command Center

-The Air Traffic Control System Command Center serves as the principal element of the Systems Operations Division of the Air Traffic Organization and is responsible for the real-time command, control and oversight of the National Airspace System (NAS).
-It was first established in April, 1970 at FAA Headquarters.
-In 1994 it was moved to Herndon, Virginia.
-In 2011 it was relocated to the Vint Hill area of Northern Virginia near Warrenton, Virginia.
+The Air Traffic Control System Command Center serves as the principal element of the Systems Operations Division of the Air Traffic Organization and is responsible for the real-time command, control, and oversight of the National Airspace System (NAS).
+It was first established in April 1970 at FAA Headquarters.
+In 1994, it was moved to Herndon, Virginia.
+In 2011, it was relocated to the Vint Hill area of Northern Virginia near Warrenton, Virginia.

 En Route and Oceanic Services

-Air traffic controllers in En Route and Oceanic Services manage aircraft at the highest levels over the continental U.S., Alaska, the Arctic Ocean north of Alaska, and far out regions into the Atlantic and Pacific oceans.
-Controllers at 20 air route traffic control centers coordinate with Terminal, Technical Operations and Systems Operations services to provide seamless air traffic services.
+Air traffic controllers in En Route and Oceanic Services manage aircraft at the highest levels over the continental U.S., Alaska, the Arctic Ocean north of Alaska, and far-out regions into the Atlantic and Pacific oceans.
+Controllers at 20 air route traffic control centers coordinate with Terminal, Technical Operations, and Systems Operations services to provide seamless air traffic services.

 En Route and Oceanic Services provide air traffic services to ATO customers operating in the national airspace system, as well as international airspace assigned to U.S. control.